 Marriage is all about expectations and then meeting those expectations.
-Marriage is a mixture of social, family and personal expectations all bundled together.
+Marriage is a mixture of social, family, and personal expectations all bundled together.
 Conflicting expectations often will break a marriage when two people don’t address conflicting expectations.
 Let’s support your marriage by understanding marriage expectations before you get into conflict.

 A Question About Marriage Expectations